Skip to content

 Ordinal axes keep the plain "start" default (they flip with the content like a category row, not to a fixed edge).
 Chart-level axis titles are chrome (elaborateAxisTitles), so they reach the bottom by a different mechanism than the content-embedded line — a box-mirror about the canvas when the frame flips, or a direct far-edge seating (with the mirror suppressed) when it does not. gofish.tsx computes the title's sides and the mirror-suppression (xTitleSeatsFar) to match wherever axisSide put the line, so the two always land together.

 The wrapper inherits the wrapped node's key and _name, so faceting and external refs keep resolving to it.
-After the rewrite, the whole tree's underlying space is recomputed (the cache is cleared) and re-niced; then normal layout runs.
+After the rewrite, the whole tree's underlying space is recomputed (the cache is cleared); then normal layout runs, and each σ-scope's solve nices its own domain on demand — there is no tree-wide nice pass.

 Because the axis is now a real shape occupying real space, everything the old bespoke pipeline hand-coded falls out of ordinary layout: